For Third Straight Year, M&W Named Insurance Law Litigation Department of the Yearmore

-The first back-to-back winner of this prestigious award is recognized for its excellence and impact in the fields of first party, third party and subrogation work.
+The first three-time winner of this prestigious award is recognized for its excellence and impact in the fields of first party, third party and subrogation work.

-In the year since winning the last award, M&W attorneys have tried over 30 cases, some of which were among the largest exposure cases tried in the state.
-M&W attorneys also have been counsel of record in 22 written opinions issued by state and federal courts.
+In the two years since first winning the award in 2015, M&W attorneys have tried over 50 cases, some of which were among the largest exposure cases tried in the state.
+M&W attorneys also have been counsel of record in more than 50 written opinions issued by state and federal courts.
 The firm continues to enjoy tremendous success not only in the performance of its seasoned veterans, but also by less-experienced attorneys who are all involved in the firm’s structured mentoring and supervision program.
 As a result, not only are the needs of clients met today; the firm ensures continuity of service and value by ensuring succession.

 About Methfessel & Werbel